-Under the assumption of a six-month travel ban, the drop in real private consumption is expected to be much larger than in the 3-month closure scenario, amounting to 20.4 percent.
+Under the assumption of a six-month travel ban, the drop in real private consumption is expected to be larger than in the 3-month closure scenario, amounting to 14.4 percent.
 This is because in the case of limited tourism activity for 6 months, lay-offs continue in the third quarter, and the recovery after reopening in the fourth quarter is assumed to be much slower than it would be with a reopening after three months.

-Conversely, public consumption in real terms is anticipated to record more than double the growth at 41.5 percent compared to the previous scenario.
-The increase in public consumption stems from the social assistance payments by the government and additional significant transfers to both SVB and the AZV, which would be significantly larger under a 6-month scenario as the job loss and loss of premium income by the AZV are much more severe.
-As a result of the larger decreases in private consumption, tourism exports, and private investment, the 39.6 percent drop in imports is also more pronounced in this scenario compared to the previous one.
+Public consumption in real terms is also anticipated to contract albeit at a lower rate of 8.0 percent compared to the previous scenario.
+This is primarily due to an increase in transfers to the AZV to cover additional health costs, which would be larger under a 6-month scenario.
+As a result of the larger decreases in private consumption, tourism exports, and private investment, the 41.9 percent drop in imports is also more pronounced in this scenario compared to the previous one.